the-turing-way/the-turing-way/MartaMM-dataviz.md

 - accessible: is it usable?
 - elegant: is it aesthetics?

+ Data visualisation is not a "one size fits all/most" tool.
+ It involves choices and decisions which vary depending on one's goals (informing? convincing? persuading? supporting an argument?)

+the classical text "The visual display of quantitative information" by Tufte and Graves-Morris (1983) is a goldmine of resources and suggestions but, because it was published in 1983, it did not (and could not, for obvious reasons) address all the data visualisation opportunities that state of the art platforms and software offer nowadays.

+### Storytelling
+Data visualisation and infographics are essential tools for _storytelling_

 ### choosing the right visual representations for the data and task at hand
 ### Anscombe's quartet
 ### visual analysis as individual/social process